Loading…

 Planning tip

-When to go, Year-round; cooler months (November-February) and evenings are most comfortable, and the ceremonial changing of the guard is a particular draw for visitors timing their trip around it.
+Best Time to Visit, Year-round; cooler months (November-February) and evenings are most comfortable, and the ceremonial changing of the guard is a particular draw for visitors timing their trip around it.

 Getting there, Centrally located in Karachi, easily reached by car from anywhere in the city; naturally combined with Mohatta Palace and the city's bazaars on the same day.